spaidc/spaidc/README.md

-# Hi there, I'm Anh Tu'! 👋
+# Hi there, I'm Anh Tu' (You can also call me Ryan)! 👋

 I am a university student currently majoring in **Management Information Systems** at **Vietnam National University (VNU)**.
 My journey lies at the intersection of systems, data, and intelligence.